Top 1% of Defence Law Firms

 There are groups of individuals who make it their object to target paedophiles online.
 These cyber vigilantes do not work for the police or child protection agencies.
 They are ordinary citizens taking matters into their own hands.
 These groups of online vigilantes claim to be motivated by a goal of protecting children from abuse.
 They say that they feel compelled to hunt paedophiles because the police are not doing enough to protect children.

 There are over 75 of these groups operating online.
 Well known examples are Predator Exposure, Letzgo Hunting, Dark Justice, Guardians of the North, and Soul Survivors.
-Whilst the police do not directly collaborate with them in evidence gathering, the information gathered by vigilante groups is frequently relied upon in criminal trials.
+Whilst the police do not directly collaborate with them in evidence gathering, the information gathered by these groups is frequently relied upon in criminal trials.

-Paedophile hunters are individuals operating in the Internet space, who pose as children in order to lure ‘predators’ into chat rooms.
+Paedophile hunters are individuals operating in the Internet space, who typically pose as children in order to lure ‘predators’ into chat rooms.
 They often spend hours talking to potential predators online.
-Then they arrange to meet the alleged paedophile in person and film them, whilst accusing them of grooming children for sex.
-Unlike the police, who only publish the details of suspects in exceptional circumstances, paedophile hunters publicise their allegations.
+Then may they arrange to meet the alleged paedophile in person and film them, whilst accusing them of grooming children for sex.
+Unlike the police, who only publish the details of suspects in exceptional circumstances, paedophile hunters often publicise their allegations.
 They post videos of their suspect on social media, and often also post their contact details online.
 They also report them to the police and ask them to begin an investigation.

 Whilst this strategy has the power to uncover people who are using the Internet as a space to groom children, it also has many innocent victims.
 Many of those who have been ‘exposed’ by online vigilante groups targeting paedophiles, regardless of whether they are guilty of any crime, have been forced to go into hiding, and have lost their relationships, been terminated from jobs, have experienced social services intervention, and have been deprived of contact with their children.
 Some have even committed suicide.